 When a complainant requests that a hearing not occur, the university will make every reasonable effort to comply with that request.
 There may be exceptional circumstances when the university determines that the continued threat of a situation warrants a hearing despite the request of a complainant.
 The complainant will never be required to participate in such a hearing process.
 Prior to the hearing, the complainant will be contacted by the Associate Dean of Students and/or the Title IX Officer to discuss the reasoning for the decision.

-Additional Information for alleged respondents and/or individuals who believe they have committed Sexual Misconduct: Individuals who believe they may have committed sexual misconduct and/or have been alleged to have committed sexual misconduct are treated with dignity, respect, and in a non-judgmental manner.
+Additional Information for respondents and/or individuals who believe they have committed Sexual Misconduct: Individuals who believe they may have committed sexual misconduct and/or have had a sexual misconduct complaint filed namng them are treated with dignity, respect, and in a non-judgmental manner.
 The university provides resources to these individuals to make decisions, obtain information about available resources, and assist if an official report is made.